 Requirement for a Concise Summary

-For studies reviewed via the Expedited process and studies reviewed by the Convened IRB, a “concise summary” is required as the first paragraph of the consent document (information letter or consent form).
+For studies reviewed via the Expedited process and studies reviewed by the Convened IRB, a “concise summary” is required as the first element of the consent document (information letter or consent form).

 This change is mandated by the revised Common Rule.
 Per the Common Rule, the concise summary must include 7 elements that should allow a potential participant (a “reasonable person”) to review the summary and decide whether the study sounds like something they wish to participate.